 - The work-study contracts (apprenticeship and professionalization) which were to end between March 12th and July 31st may be extended if the training cycle is not completely finished.
 To carry out this extension, the parties must conclude an addendum extending the duration of the contract until the end of the training cycle.

 This article does not cover all aspects of vocational training.
-Other important subjects such as the professionalization contract (work-study contract) or the rights of employees (personal training account - CPF -, skills assessment) will be explained in our next article!
+Other important subjects such as the professionalization contract (work-study contract) or the rights of employees (personal training account – CPF -, skills assessment) will be explained in one of our next articles!